Home

 Few US retailers have maintained their loyalty to our wines like longtime friends Ed and Michael Sands (picture above) owners of the celebrated Calvert Woodley with consultant Ben Giliberti and buyer Tom Mc New together with Nancy Priest at the occasion of a Hugel instore tasting.

-The following day after some successful market visits, a costume 30th birthday party of Maryland distributor representative Kristin Otto, was the perfect occasion for Etienne to be dressed-up as "Alsace Man with Corkscrew".
+The following day after some successful market visits, a costume 30th birthday party of Maryland distributor representative Kristin Otto, was the perfect occasion for Etienne to be dressed-up as "Alsace Man with Corkscrew"

 06/21/2010